waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Team Composition:** If this Elite Four run fails, I must re-evaluate my team composition using the `team_composition_advisor` agent.
 The current lineup may not be optimal despite previous analysis.
 - **Mystery Room Exploration:** The secret room found via the warp in Lance's chamber (25, 17) requires further investigation on a future run.
 I only spoke to the NPC and left; there may be other secrets or items I missed.
 This should be a priority if I black out and restart the Elite Four challenge.
 - **Mystery Room Thorough Search:** On the next run, I must test my assumption that the mystery room is just an Easter egg.
 I will walk over every tile and interact with the walls/scenery to ensure no hidden items or events are missed.

-## D. Battle Mechanics (Anomalies & Unverified)
-- **Move Menu Cursor Position:** The cursor in the move selection menu may default to the last move used, rather than the top-most move.
-(Observed Turn 158281 vs Bruno's Poliwrath)
- (Observed Turn 158403 vs Agatha).
-- **Move Menu Cursor Reset Anomaly:** The move selection cursor can unexpectedly reset to the default top position after directional inputs are made but before 'A' is pressed to confirm the move.
-This resulted in using BODY SLAM instead of the intended ROCK SLIDE against Agatha's Golbat.
-(Observed Turn 158415)